-Cleon Peterson is an LA based artist whose chaotic and violent paintings show clashing figures symbolizing a struggle between power and submission in the fluctuating architecture of contemporary society.
-The imagery of Cleon Peterson is not only strong because of its striking visual quality and its relevance to our world today.
-Although all too easily associated with the barbaric sectarian violence in the Middle East and escalating excrescence that is the current geopolitical turmoil, it’s also deeply rooted in Western cultural history, from the classic Greco-Roman vases depicting warriors and battles, to the marvelous decapitation paintings of Caravaggio and violent masterpieces of Goya
+Cleon Peterson is an LA-based artist whose chaotic and violent paintings of clashing figures symbolize the struggle between power and submission in contemporary society.
+His imagery is both highly topical and ingrained in history - although all too easily associated with the barbaric sectarian violence in the Middle East and current geopolitical turmoil, it’s also deeply rooted in Western cultural history, from the classic Greco-Roman vases depicting warriors and battles, to the decapitation paintings of Caravaggio and violent masterpieces of Goya.

-Conor Harrington’s work draws a fine line between classical and contemporary art, and masterfully creates a world within those boundaries.
-The Irish-born Harrington, a former graffiti artist, not only still enjoys painting huge outdoor murals but consistently tackles new, inventive forms of art, often in a gallery setting.
+Conor Harrington’s work draws a fine line between classical and contemporary art, and then somehow creates a world within those boundaries.
+The Irish-born Harrington, a former graffiti artist, not only paints huge outdoor murals but consistently pushes art’s boundaries in new and imaginative ways.